RotenInformatik/UtilitiesDotNet/README.md

 Assorted utilities and extensions for .NET.

-Based on .NET Standard 2.1 with no additional dependencies.
+Single assembly, based on .NET Standard 2.1, with no additional dependencies.

 Licensed under [Apache 2.0](LICENSE).